walkerlj0/Selenium_Course_Example_Code/cheat-sheets/common_actions.md

 element.click
 ```

-## Work with a collection of elements
+## Work with a collection of found elements
 ```ruby
 collection = driver.find_elements(locator)